pgtipping/Synthalyst/nextjs-app/docs/sendgrid-setup.md

 ```
 SENDGRID_API_KEY="your-sendgrid-api-key"
 SENDGRID_FROM_EMAIL="your-verified-email@yourdomain.com"
+REPLY_TO_EMAIL="your-personal-email@example.com"  # Optional: Default reply-to address
 ```

-Make sure to replace the values with your actual SendGrid API key and verified sender email.
+Make sure to replace the values with your actual SendGrid API key, verified sender email, and optional default reply-to email.

+### 5. Reply-To Functionality

+The application supports custom reply-to email addresses, which allows recipients to reply to a different email address than the sender address.
+This is useful when:

+- You're using a no-reply sender address but want replies to go to a monitored inbox
+- Different team members need to receive replies to their personal email addresses
+- You want to track replies through a specific email address

+To use this feature:

+1. Set a default reply-to address in your `.env` file using the `REPLY_TO_EMAIL` variable
+2. When sending a reply through the admin interface, you can:
+   - Use the default reply-to address (set in the environment variable)
+   - Set a custom reply-to address for a specific email by checking "Set custom reply-to email address" and entering the desired email

+The reply-to address will be included in the email headers, so when recipients click "Reply" in their email client, their response will be directed to the specified reply-to address instead of the sender address.

-### 5. Test the Integration
+### 6. Test the Integration

 To test if your SendGrid integration is working: